leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

     * You'll encounter less "it works on my machine" issues because you have tests automatically running in a consistent way.
 No longer will you forget to run tests locally with your new changes!

 1. **Increased code coverage.**
     * You can setup your CI/CD pipeline to check your test coverage, where every change will provide visibility on how much higher or lower you test coverage is.
-This will really shame developers who miss adding tests to cover new features!

 1. **Deploy your code to production with confidence.**
     * Every change is tested to determine quality and "correctness" before being deployed to production, which allows you to be confident your changes are working as expected.